 Steps 1 and 2 are basically how you define who you are and who your ideal client is.

-Having discovered the skills you’re passionate about, your next step is to clarify and define your prospective clients.
+Having discovered the skills that you’re passionate about, your next step is to clarify and define your prospective clients.

 That’s why my main concern is always making my clients more money.